Address and greetingArgument

 Having developed his proposition that in Christ, all things are unified in heaven and on earth, Paul goes on to apply his theology with a series of ethical admonitions, 4:1-6:9.
 He begins with a guiding admonition which concerns maintaining unity in the church, 4:1-16, reinforcing this by describing the old lifestyle and new life in Christ, v17-24.
 Then follows examples of practical love, 4:25-5:2, acting out of darkness, 5:3-14, acting out of light, v15-20.
 Paul then examines the Christian household under the principle "submit to one another out of reverence for Christ", 5:21: wives and husbands, children and parents, slaves and masters, 5:22-6:9.
 The exhortation God's Mighty Armor follows, 6:10-20, concluding with an epilogue, v21-24.

-ii] Background: As indicated in the introductory notes, there is some doubt regarding authorship, destination and purpose, but these notes proceeds on the assumption that the letter is a general letter written by Paul while imprisoned in Rome, AD56-60, and that it was addressed to the church in Ephesus where he ministered for two and a half years between AD53-56.
-It is likely that the letter wasn't just intended for the believers in Ephesus, but also Paul's mission churches in the Lycus valley (Western Turkey) / Asia Minor.
+ii] Background: As indicated in the introductory notes, there is some doubt regarding authorship, destination and purpose, but these notes proceeds on the assumption that the letter is a general letter written by Paul while imprisoned in Rome, around AD60, and that it was addressed to the church in Ephesus where he ministered for two and a half years around AD53-55.
+Although addressed to the Ephesian church, It is likely that Paul intended the letter for general circulation among his mission churches in the Lycus valley (Western Turkey) / Asia Minor.

-iii] Structure: The prologue to Paul's letter to the Ephesians presents as follows:
+iii] Structure: The prologue to Paul's letter to the Ephesians:

 Text - 1:1